 What Are the Key Advantages of Setting Up a Discretionary Trust?

 The flexibility that discretionary trusts offer means that there are plenty of advantages to using this type of structure for your family assets or business.

 Due to the nature of this type of discretionary trust structure, trustees can distribute income in a tax-efficient manner.
-For example, they can allocate income according to each beneficiary’s tax bracket.
+For example, they can allocate funds according to each beneficiary’s income tax bracket.

 The trustee can distribute most of the trust income amongst beneficiaries who fall under a tax bracket with lower marginal rates.
 This way, the trustee can legally minimise the amount each beneficiary is obligated to pay.
 This is an attractive benefit for individuals looking to establish a family trust.